hyacinth-bruno/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+**23/05/2021**

 ### Project Title
 Replace the Project Title
+**Explore US Bikeshare Data**

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does **Use Python to understand US bikeshare data**

 ### Files used
 Include the files used
+*chicago.csv*
+*new_york_city.csv*
+*washington.csv*

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+*Throughout this exercise, i have utilized samples of examples from Pandas documentation, stack overflow and github.the need to view contents from these platforms was to help understand the application of certain methods and functionwhich inturn helped me to carryout this exercise seamlessly*